eryeden/vue-fastapi-firebase-auth/README.md

 cd vue-fastapi
 npm dev run
 ```

-It appears there are two options for running development servers:
-- Using a docker(with docker-compose)
-- Running development servers separately in a local environment

 ## Configurations
 You need to make sure the configurations are properly set for both FastAPI and Vue.js.